 Hiura’s HR in 11th gives Brewers 7-6 victory over Braves

-MILWAUKEE (AP) — Keston Hiura returned to the majors and hit a two-run, winning homer off Jesse Chavez in the 11th inning as the Milwaukee Brewers rallied from a four-run deficit to beat the Atlanta Braves 7-6 on Wednesday.
+Keston Hiura hit a two-run, winning homer off Jesse Chavez in the 11th inning as the Milwaukee Brewers rallied from a four-run deficit to beat the Atlanta Braves 7-6

+MILWAUKEE (AP) — Keston Hiura celebrated his return to the majors by delivering the huge blow that capped the Milwaukee Brewers’ biggest comeback of the season.

+Not bad for someone who spent much of the previous day battling the flu.

+“I can’t wait for some sleep, that’s for sure,” said Hiura, who was officially called up from Triple-A Nashville before the game after arriving in Milwaukee on Tuesday.
+“I tossed and turned last night.”

+Although Hiura was batting .216 with two homers when he was sent to the minors earlier this month, he had sizzled lately in the minors.
+Hiura batted .421 with a .522 on-base percentage, three homers and 10 RBIs in 19 at bats with Nashville.

-Hiura, called up from Triple-A Nashville earlier in the day, l ed off the bottom of the 11th by sending a 1-2 sinker from Chavez (0-1) over the center-field wall.
+After going hitless in his first four at-bats, Hiura ended the game by building on the momentum he had established in Nashville.
+He led off the bottom of the 11th by sending a 1-2 sinker from Chavez (0-1) over the center-field wall.
 The drive scored automatic runner Jace Peterson.

-Hiura was batting .216 with two homers when he was sent to the minors earlier this month.

-Both teams scored in the 10th, and the Braves took a 6-5 lead when Travis d’Arnaud led off the top of the 11th with a single down the right-field line off Trevor Kelley (1—0) that brought home automatic runner Ozzie Albies from second.
+This was the second walk-off homer of Hiura's career.
+He also had one against Craig Kimbrel in a 5-3, 10-inning victory over the Chicago Cubs on July 27, 2019.

+“It was just a great team win,” Brewers manager Craig Counsell said.
+“We had a lot of guys who came up clutch and had great at-bats in big spots, and Keston kind of topped it off."

+This marked the first time all season the Brewers had won a game they'd trailed by at least four runs.
+They had erased three-run deficits in three victories this season and are now 2-13 in games they trail after eight innings.

+“We wanted to fight,” Wong said.
+"I feel like that was something we hadn’t done this year, was continue to fight all nine innings.
+That was an awesome team win.”

-Milwaukee made it 4-all in the ninth when Braves closer Kenley Jansen blew a save for the first time in 10 opportunities.
+Wong's triple tied the game and caused Braves closer Kenley Jansen blew a save for the first time in 10 opportunities.

 The Brewers cut the lead to 4-2 in the fourth as Tyrone Taylor and Rowdy Tellez produced RBI singles.
 Mike Brosseau’s two-out RBI double in the sixth made it 4-3.